 - Discolored tooth

 A tooth extraction is the only alternative to root canal therapy for an infected tooth.
 In most cases, the best treatment option is to preserve the natural teeth.
 The root canal procedure will eliminate pain and allow you to retain your tooth.

-If Dr. Gardner decides that root canal treatment is not indicated and that a tooth extraction is the best option, she and Dr. Snyder will also help you choose the best tooth replacement treatment.
+If Dr. Gardner decides that root canal treatment is not indicated and that a tooth extraction is the best option, she and Dr. Hendricks will also help you choose the best tooth replacement treatment.
 Together, our dentists can provide complete care for the replacement of missing teeth with a dental bridge or dental implant.